Wedding Planner Denmark FAQs

 We consider ourselves the best option for international couples and have helped over 4.000 international couples get married in Denmark in legally recognized civil ceremonies worldwide.

-Many couples are worried that their situation is complicated, difficult, unusual, unique, complex, and are quite stressed about it.
+Many couples are worried that their situation is complicated, difficult, unusual, unique, complex, and are pretty stressed about it.
 But there is no situation that we have not had, and we help all manner of NON-EU and EU citizens marry that are residents and citizens all over the world.
-Different decrees from all over the world, different permits, visas, and situations.
+Different decrees from all over the world, other permits, visas, and situations.
 We are experts in this field and the document requirements for getting married in Denmark.

 There is no situation for getting married in Denmark that we consider a complicated situation.
 We have helped over 4.000 international couples get married in Denmark, and we have processed documents from all over the world for the wedding paperwork and applications.

 We see documents, decrees, residency, citizenship, death certificates, permits, VISAs, and situations from all over the world.
-There is no situation that is too complex, individual, different, complicated, or problematic - we have not had a couple, situation, or citizenship to date that we have not been able to help get married.
+There is no situation that is too complex, individual, different, complicated, or problematic - we have not had a couple, status, or citizenship to date that we have not been able to help get married.

 We are so confident that we can help all complicated and international couples get married quickly that we do not charge any extra for fast weddings in under a month.
-So if you want to get married quickly in Denmark, that is all part of the service.
+So if you want to get married soon in Denmark, that is all part of the service.
 We have helped some couples in as little as two days, from the start of the process to the actual wedding day.